giellalt/lang-skf/skf.md

 # src-fst-morphology-affixes-verbs.lexc.md

 Verb inflection
-The Sakirabiá language verbs inflect in person and tense.
+The Sakurabiat language verbs inflect in person and tense.

 * * *